lazyjerry/My-Notes-Extension-Remote/README.md

 	- Sign up for a Cloudflare account at [Cloudflare Dashboard](https://dash.cloudflare.com/).

 2. **Set Up Wrangler with Your Account**:
-	- Authenticate Wrangler with your new Cloudflare account:
+	- Authenticate npx wrangler with your new Cloudflare account:
 	  ```bash
 	  wrangler login
 	  ```